Empowering Families to Navigate Special Education Services

 Many of the parents, grandparents, guardians and other family members we work with are worried their child may not be getting the educational services they need.

-Here are examples of some typical concerns.
+Here are real examples of parental concerns:

 “Johnny has been diagnosed with autism and the school wants to evaluate him.
 What should I do?”